Suzlon Energy fined Rs 15.95 crore by SEBI over financial statements

 1 Day5 Days1 Month6 Months1 Year5 Years

-How will Mr. Ramachandran’s appointment influence Suzlon's strategy to capture the projected 13–15 GW annual wind energy installations in India?
+How will Mr. Ramachandran’s prior experience in scaling capacity at JSW specifically translate to Suzlon’s goal of capturing the projected 13–15 GW annual wind energy market?

 More News on Suzlon Energy